XTREME1738/Open2FA/README.md

 ## Translations

+> [!NOTE]
+> Make sure to update the `manifest.json` if you are adding a new language.

 If you would like to help translate Open2FA, you can do so by making a PR with the translations.
-All translations are stored under the `i18n/` directory, and are in the format of `languageCode.json`, for example, `en.json`, `de.json`, `fr.json`, etc.
+All translations are stored under the `i18n/` directory, and are in the format of `languageCode.json`, for example, `en_gb.json`, `fr.json`, etc.
-For languages that have multiple dialects, please use the language code, and the dialect code, for example, `en_us.json`.
+For languages that have multiple dialects, please use the language code, and the dialect code, for example, `en_us.json`, `en_gb.json`, etc.

-Make sure to update the `manifest.json` if you are adding a new language.

 ## Contributing